Losant/losant-docs/docs/getting-started/boards/getting-started-with-intel-edison.md

 });
 ```

-The full source for this examples can be found on the Structure <a href="https://github.com/GetStructure/structure-sdk-js" target="_blank">JavaScript SDK</a> GitHub repository.
+The full source for this examples can be found on the Losant <a href="https://github.com/GetStructure/losant-sdk-js" target="_blank">JavaScript SDK</a> GitHub repository.